jdurn3/startup/README.md

 ## Design
 ![Main Calendar Page](Images/page_design.jpg)

+A diagram demonstrating how the server and backend would interact.
 ![A diagram demonstrating how the server and backend would interact.](Images/server_design.jpg)

 ## Key Features
 - Secure login over HTTPS
-- Group Calendar listing trips of connected friends.
+- A group calendar listing trips of connected friends.
-- A place to sign up for other's trips.
 - A general description of each trip.
 - Listed details such as date, location, gear needed, number of people, and climb difficulty.
+- Ability to submit and delete trips.

 ## Technologies

 I am going to use the required technologies in the following ways.

 **HTML** - Implements proper HTML structure for the application with two distinct pages – one dedicated to login and the other for submitting and viewing climbing trips.
 Includes hyperlinks for navigating between selected artifacts.
 Would display a calender view to make it easy for users to view.

 **CSS** - Employed to create a visually appealing and responsive interface, ensuring an immersive and user-friendly experience for climbers.

 **JavaScript** - Provides login, retirives details of trips, submits the trips, displays other scheduled trips, backend endpoint calls.

+**Service** - Backend service with endpoints for:
+- login
-**Service** - Backend service with endpoints for: login retrieving location, dates, number of people, difficulty, amd needed gear submitting trips retrieving trips
+- retrieving location, dates, number of people, difficulty, amd needed gear
+- submitting trips
+- retrieving trips

 **DB/Login** - Store users and trip data in database.
 Register and login users by storing credentials securely in database.
 Can't plan a trip unless authenticated.

 **WebSocket** - When a trip is submitted, it is visible to other users.

 **React** - The application has been adapted to utilize the React web framework.